Grape-Labs/view-collection/README.md

 - NFT collections of an account owner (using their Pubkey)

 Note:
-- This will return the results
+- This will return the holders per public key & filter for an nft
 - *for metadata another query will be needed to retrieve additional mint metadata

 TODO: